 Optogenetic dissection Erk-dependent cell fates during embryogenesis

 Animal embryos are partitioned into spatial domains by successive patterns of intracellular signaling and gene expression.
-Yet in most cases it is unknown which pattern features (i.e., spatial gradients or temporal dynamics) are required to support normal development and program specific cell types.
-To address this question, we developed a light-inducible system to catalyze the activation of Erk in early Drosophila embryo.
-Here receptor tyrosine kinase activity forms a complex evolving gradient of Erk activity, leading to patterns of gene expression and the specification of tissues and morphogenic movements.
-By combining our optogenetic tool with genetic mutants, we demonstrate that optogenetic control can be used to "paint" arbitrary signaling patterns on the embryo, recapitulating all of cell - and tissue-level responses required for normal development.
-Remarkably, simple all-or-none light inputs were able to completely rescue normal embryogenesis, generating viable larvae and fertile adults from this otherwise-lethal genetic mutant.
-Perturbations to this patterning reveal that distinct cell fate outcomes are programmed at various thresholds of Erk activity, responding to changes in either the duration or amplitude of signal.
-Thus, the cumulative load of Erk of is used to discriminate between cell fates, while the embryo has a significant built-in tolerance to variance in the spatial domains of Erk signaling.
+Yet in most cases it is unknown which pattern features are required to support normal development.
+To address this question, we developed a light-inducible system activate Erk in early Drosophila embryo.
+Here, RTK activity leads to an evolving gradient of Erk activity, patterns of gene expression, and the specification of tissues / morphogenic movements.
+Using this optogenetic tool, we systematically test the requirements of early embryo Erk signaling for cell fates, gene expression, and the formation of a viable embryo.
+We discovered that the cumulative load of Erk activity is used to program cell fates at least three different thresholds, including a choice between endoderm and ectoderm which is governed by these dynamics.
+Surprisingly, we find that the embryo is quite robust to spatial perturbations in the signal, as simple all-or-none light inputs were able to completely rescue normal embryogenesis, generating viable larvae and fertile adults from an otherwise-lethal genetic mutant.
 These results open the door to the targeted design of complex morphogenetic outcomes or to correcting the patterning errors that underlie developmental defects.